bcgov/queue-management/mender/openshift/README.md

 # Mender + OpenShift

 ## About
 Mender is installed using a [Helm Chart](https://github.com/mendersoftware/mender-helm).
-The instructions on this repository were used as a starting point but required changes to get Mender running in OpenShift.
+The instructions in this repository were used as a starting point, but they require changes to get Mender running in OpenShift.

 This document outlines different details of the application.